josegcpa/josegpca.github.io/_pages/publications.md

 ## Publications with current group (Gerstung Group @ EMBL-EBI)

-Nothing here for now, but this will change soon enough!

 {% for post in site.publications_current reversed %}
   {% include archive-single.html %}
 {% endfor %}